-No. Question Data items/ Answer options Help notes Your details 1.1 Name of Lead Therapist completing the Service Audit Free text 1.2 Contact email of Lead Therapist Free text Servi ice Description 2.1 Describe the setting in which you usually see individuals with Parkinson's Integrated medical and therapy Parkinson's clinic Acute outpatient rehabilitation Community rehabilitation service Social services including reablement Outpatient/day hospital Individual's home Other (please specify) Choose one - the most common setting for the service 2.2 How does your service offer assessments?
-In personVirtually - by videoVirtually - by telephone Tick all that apply 2.3 Does your service specialise in the treatment of individuals with neurological conditions?
+No. Question Data items/ Answer options Help notes Your details 1.1 Name of Lead Therapist completing the Service Audit Free text 1.2 Contact email of Lead Therapist completing the Service Audit Free text Serv ice Description 2.1 Describe the setting in which you usually see individuals with Parkinson's Integrated medical and therapy Parkinson's clinic Outpatient rehabilitation in acute services Community rehabilitation service Social services including reablement Individual's home Other (please specify) Choose one - the most common setting for the service 2.2 How does your service offer assessments?
+In person Virtually - by video Virtually - by telephone Tick all that apply 2.3 Does your service specialise in the treatment of individuals with Parkinson's?
 YesNo

-2.4 Does your service specialise in the treatment of individuals with Parkinson's?
-YesNo Indiv iduals with Parkinson's 3.1 Approximately what percentage of the individuals referred to your service annually have a diagnosis of Parkinson's?
-0-19%20-39%40-59%60-79%80-100% Phys siotherapy professionals 4.1 Within your service, can you access Parkinson's related continuing professional development (at least yearly)?
-YesNo Training includes in-service within the Trust/similar body/Board/Local Health Board or external courses 4.2 Are there any documented induction and support strategies for new physiotherapists working with individuals with Parkinson's?
+Indiv viduals with Parkinson's 3.1 Approximately what percentage of the individuals referred to your service annually have a diagnosis of Parkinson's?
+0-19% 20-39% 40-59% 60-79% 80-100% Phys siotherapy professionals 4.1 Within your service, can you access Parkinson's related continuing professional development (at least yearly)?
+YesNo Training includes in-service within the Trust/similar body/Board/Local Health Board or external courses 4.1a If yes, have you accessed Parkinson's-related continuing professional development in the last 18 months?
+YesNo 4.2 Are there any documented induction and support strategies for new physiotherapists working with individuals with Parkinson's?
 Yes, specifically in relation to patients with Parkinson's Yes, as part of more general competencies No 4.3 What support (e.g. education, advice) is available to individual therapists working in the service?
-They can consult any member of the Parkinson's specialist MDT as they are a member They can consult members of a general neurology/elderly care specialist service of which they are a member They do not work directly in Parkinson's clinics but can readily access a Parkinson's MDT/Parkinson's Nurse Specialist Choose one
+The individual therapist is a member of a Parkinson's specialist MDT and can consult other members of that MDT They can consult members of a general neurology/elderly care specialist service of which they are a member They do not work directly in Parkinson's clinics but can readily access a Choose one

-They do not work directly in a specialist clinic but can readily access advice from a specialist neurology or elderly care MDT No support available Clinic cal Practice 5.1 How does your service offer assessment of a patient with Parkinson's?
-MDT assessmentPhysiotherapy assessment onlyOther (please specify) Tick all that apply 5.2 How do you usually see your clients with Parkinson's?
-Individually In a group setting Both individually and in groups In either a group or individual setting, but can refer to the other 5.3 If your intervention includes group work, what needs are addressed in these groups?
-EducationExerciseNo group workOther (please specify) 5.4 Do you provide information about non-NHS/external services e.g. Parkinson's UK, leisure centre classes?
-YesNo
+Parkinson's MDT/Parkinson's Nurse Specialist They do not work directly in a specialist clinic but can readily access advice from a specialist neurology or elderly care MDT No support available Clini cal Practice 5.1 How does your service offer assessment of a patient with Parkinson's?
+MDT assessment Physiotherapy assessment only Other (please specify) Tick all that apply 5.2 How do you usually see your clients with Parkinson's?
+Individually In a group setting Both individually and in groups In either a group or individual setting, but can refer to the other 5.2 Do you provide information about non-NHS/external services e.g. Parkinson's UK, leisure centre classes?
+YesNo 5.3 Do you use any digital technology within your service?
+YesNot available locally, but would like toNo 5.3a If yes, do you use any of the following: Kinetograph Fitbit or other activity monitor PKG Other (please state)